AmirNasrollahi/Stake-project/README.md

 7. You can also claim rewards, or unstake your tokens using the options available in the dropdown menu.

 ## Testimonials
-"Using this staking website on the Mumbai Polygon Network has been a breeze.
+"Using this staking website on the Amoy Polygon Network has been a breeze.
 The user interface is intuitive, and the staking process is straightforward." - CryptoEnthusiast123